1970s in Hong Kong: Anti-corruption campaigns

 In the 1970s, corruption was a way of life in Hong Kong, being the norm in all government departments.
 Policemen would often extract bribes (popularly called "tea fee") before they investigated a crime, as did firemen before they rescued people and put out fires.
 Many Chinese detective superintendents amassed incredible wealth from their corrupt dealings with triads and corporations.
 Their names have been seared into the memories of the older generations, their stories adapted into several popular movies such as To be Number One (跛豪) in 1991.
 That is not to say British officers were entirely clean in their dealings.

 In 1974, Hong Kong Governor Murray MacLehose, realising the seriousness of the problem, founded the Independent Commission Against Corruption (ICAC).
 The investigations and arrests of many police officers created a furore among the police, who protested against the ICAC and even tried to overrun the headquarters in one protest.

 The Governor, concerned to avoid a possible police strike or even rebellion, at last issued a pardon, preventing arrests in cases committed before 1977.
 However, the pardon did not extend to higher-level detective superintendents.
 These high-level Chinese officers, famous for their riches, left for exile to Taiwan, which had no extradition treaty with Hong Kong.
 In time, the efforts of the ICAC changed the habits of an entire population and turned Hong Kong into one of the least corrupt cities in the world.

 Politics

 Defend Diaoyutai Islands campaigns

-In 1970, the American government returned to Japan the sovereignty of Ryukyu Islands and Diaoyutai Islands (known as the Senkaku Islands to Japan).
-The act stirred up campaigns for defending the Diaoyutai Islands among Chinese societies all around the world.
-The "Hong Kong Federation of Students" (香港專上學生聯會) requested a protest at Victoria Park in Causeway Bay on 7 July 1971.
-Having been frightened by the 1967 riots, the police tried to prevent the protest.
-Unnecessary violence erupted, leading to the arrests of students.
-The media criticised the violation of democracy.
-The British police officers involved were sent back to the UK and went unpunished.
-Protests concerning the defence of Diaoyutai Islands continued to be held the following months.
+In 1970, the American government returned to Japan the sovereignty of Ryukyu Islands and Diaoyutai Islands (known as the Senkaku Islands within Japan and the international community).
+The act stirred up Chinese nationalist campaigns which defended the People's Republic of China's rights to the Islands in Hong Kong.
+The "Hong Kong Federation of Students" (香港專上學生聯會) requested to protest at Victoria Park in Causeway Bay on 7 July 1971, but because of the riots four years prior, the police tried to reject the proposal.
+Nevertheless, the protest ended up happening and violence erupted, leading to the arrests of some of the students protesting.
+Pro-CCP media criticised the police intervention for its violation of the general will.
+The police officers involved were then returned to the UK.
+However, protests concerning Chinese sovereignty over the Diaoyutai Islands continued to be held the following months.